+Discussion

+This applies to all parts of the voting system including the election management system (EMS).

+Section 508 standards apply to electronic and information technology, including computer hardware and software, websites, multimedia, and other technology such as video, phone systems, and copiers.
+This requirement also supports the ADA [ADA10].

-External references: WCAG 2.0/Section 508 and ADA Applies to: Electronic interfaces
+Applies to: Electronic interfaces, including EMS

-– The voting system is evaluated with a wide range of representative voters, including those with and without disabilities.
+8.3 – The voting system is evaluated with a wide range of representative voters, including those with and without disabilities.